 Another fantastic spot for King parrots is a little further away – the gorgeous Kangaroo Valley.
 There is a bird feeder at Cambewara Mountain Lookout where you get to see King parrots and Crimson rosellas against the background of one of the most expansive views in NSW.

 Musk Lorikeet is a handsome bird with mostly green plumage and a bright red cap and band through the eye.
 It is a nomadic species that follows the flowering eucalypt trees in search of nectar.
 They are found in tall, dry open eucalypt woodlands, where they feed up in the canopy.

 Because it moves around so much it’s not as easy to find as the Rainbow Lorikeet.
 Good places to look for the Musk Lorikeet are Royal National Park in the south of Sydney, Mt Annan Botanic Gardens in the west, and Kur-rin-gai Chase and Dangar Island in the north.

 As the name suggests, the Little Lorikeet is the smallest of Australia’s lorikeets.
 These tiny birds can be difficult to spot – they are mostly leaf-green and are not much bigger than the leaves among which they feed.
 And they like to feed on flowers at the top of the tall eucalypts.
-The easiest way to locate them is by their buzzing call:

 They often forage in mixed flocks with Rainbow and Musk Lorikeets.
 Apart from their size, they are distinguished from the Musk Lorikeets by their short pointed tails and the lack of red ear cover.